Clifton F. Hodge: Biography

 Hodge was born in Janesville, Wisconsin on 16 October 1859 to Mary (Merrill) and Nelson Wellington.
 He graduated with a BA from Ripon College in 1882, and worked as a civil engineer in Montana and Wyoming before joining Johns Hopkins University in 1886.
 Receiving a Ph.D. in 1889 he also worked in the university museum as a curator and was a fellow in biology.
 He worked as a naturalist on the USFC Fish Hawk and then joined Clark University where he worked on neurobiology while also promoting biological education at all levels including sex education in high schools.
 He demonstrated fatigue in nerve cells by continuous stimulation of sympathetic and spinal ganglia of frogs.
 He conducted experiments on the effect of alcohol to cats and dogs.
+His students worked on a variety of topics including a study of crayfish by Floyd Chidester and fungi by W. A. Matheny.
 He then moved to the University of Wisconsin.
 From 1913 he served as professor of biology at the University of Oregon.
 He studied problems related to nuisance insects and worked on efficient traps.